Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Find games at home that encourage Proprioceptive Input

 Proprioception is understanding where one’s body is and is all about spatial awareness, muscle movement, etc..
 Therefore offering input with a hitting and swinging motion like playing a piñata game or doing jumping jack where they clap their hands above their heads each time is just one way to help.
+It shifts the hitting away from a negative reaction to a positive solution.

 Plus, you could offer a weighted blanket or any number of powerful proprioceptive activities.
 And yes, they’re good for kids of all ages.